gerryyang/mac-utils/tools/VPS/jekyll/my-jekyll-project/_posts/2022-08-07-bazel-in-action.markdown

 )
 ```

-In our example, the `hello-world` target instantiates Bazel's built-in `cc_binary rule`.
+In our example, the `hello-world` target instantiates Bazel's built-in `cc_binary` rule.
 The rule tells Bazel to build a self-contained executable binary from the `hello-world.cc` source file with no dependencies.

 Now you are familiar with some key terms, and what they mean in the context of this project and Bazel in general.
 In the next section, you will build and test Stage 1 of the project.